PCB Trace Width Calculator

-The idea PCB trace width for your situation depends on the location of the trace (inside or over the substrate), as well as any temperature and current limitations you have put on your application.
+The ideal PCB trace width for your situation depends on the location of the trace (inside or over the substrate), as well as any temperature and current limitations you have put on your application.
 Let's see how to calculate the trace width on a PCB!

 How to calculate the width of a PCB trace?

 When it comes to the equations, you simply need to use the following: